gandalfsaxe/laursens-xelatex-thesis-template/README.md

 ## Requirements

-Standard (>2014) TeX Live package including XeLaTeX and Biblatex.
+Standard (>2014) TeX Live package including XeLaTeX and BibLaTeX.

 ### Fonts

 The template uses the sans serif font [TeX Gyre Adventor](http://www.ctan.org/tex-archive/fonts/tex-gyre/), which is contained in TeXLive and MiKTeX installation by default so no extra setup is necessary.

-Note that [Neo Sans](http://www.monotype.co.uk/neosans/) font (DTU's main font) is the ultimative font for headings.
+Note that [Neo Sans](http://www.monotype.co.uk/neosans/) font (DTU's main font) is the ultimate font for headings.
 A similar font called Neo Sans Intel is also a good alternative which typically contains more symbols.
 If the Neo Sans (Intel) font are installed on your system (un)comment the respective lines in `preamble/fonts.tex`.

 ## Usage